 The key is to choose durable materials that are suitable for both indoor and outdoor applications.
 For example, if you’ve opted for luxurious Caesarstone surfaces indoors, choose a matching or harmonising finish from the Caesarstone Outdoor Collection for your outdoor area.

-Bold black is being used to add a contemporary edge to alfresco spaces in 2021.
+Bold black is being used to add a contemporary edge to alfresco spaces.
 Think matt-black built-in joinery to house your built-in barbeque, a black-painted fireplace wall or black furniture frames – all of which harmonise beautifully with the lush greens of your garden.

 3. Outdoor fireplaces and fire pits

 What could be more appealing than relaxing around an outdoor fireplace or fire pit with friends and family in the chilly months?
-Outdoor heating is on the rise in 2021, reflecting our desire to enjoy our alfresco space year-round.
+Outdoor heating is on the rise, reflecting our desire to enjoy our alfresco space year-round.

 Choose from a gas, biofuel or wood-burning fireplace in steel or cast iron, or build your own in brick or concrete.
 Position outdoor sofas or chairs around it for a cosy, conversational set-up.